calscoo/portfolio/hugo/content/resume.md

       * Develops and maintain AWS infrastructure using Terraform and Kubernetes, ensuring optimal performance, low cost and security.
       * Improves IAM policies and user management, segregating permissions by environment and service, which increases security and auditability.
-      * Reconfigures Lambdas to run within VPCs, enhancing the security posture of the organization.
+      * Reconfigures Lambdas to run within VPCs, enhancing the security posture of the company.
       * Participates in on-call rotation, promptly addressing and mitigating incidents, ensuring system stability and minimizing downtime.
       * Leads the migration of multiple microservices to Kubernetes ServiceAccount authentication, reducing reliance on AWS IAM access keys.
       * Streamlines and automates RDS snapshot management, optimizing resource usage and lowering costs.